hallpaz/3dsystems21/docs/assignment1.md

 ### Submission for IMPA students
 The assignment is due on Friday, September 18 2020 at 11:59pm (GMT-3).

-IMPA students that are regularly enrolled in the program should send their assignments before the due date to yukimura@impa.br with a copy to lvelho@impa.br.
+IMPA students that are regularly enrolled in the program should send their assignments before the due date to [hallpaz@impa.br](mailto:hallpaz@impa.br) with a copy to [lvelho@impa.br](mailto:lvelho@impa.br).
 Late delivers will be consider subject to a lower score.

 The submission email should be sent with the subject “Assignment 1 - [first-name] - [last-name]”.
 The assignment can be structured and sent in two ways: